Shivansh0508/On-device-AI-models-for-child-safety/README.md

 1. Push repo to GitHub
 2. Connect to [render.com](https://render.com)
 3. Add `OPENROUTER_API_KEY` as environment variable
-4. Deploy — live URL in minutes
+4. Deploy, live URL in minutes

 ---

 ## Testing with Postman

 Import `postman_collection.json` to get pre-built requests for all five label categories, multi-label cases, true negatives, and edge cases.
 Includes automated tests for response format, binary values, and response time.
-Two environments configured — local and production.
+Two environments configured, local and production.

 ---

 ## Known Limitations

-- 200-sample evaluation set — confidence intervals overlap for small gains
+- 200-sample evaluation set, confidence intervals overlap for small gains
-- Same LLM used for both translation and classification — errors are not decoupled
+- Same LLM used for both translation and classification, errors are not decoupled
-- MIPROv2 run in light mode (~25 trials) — heavier search may improve results
+- MIPROv2 run in light mode (~25 trials), heavier search may improve results
 - No fine-tuned transformer baselines (XLM-R, mDeBERTa) for comparison
-- Requires active OpenRouter API key — not suitable for fully offline deployment
+- Requires active OpenRouter API key, not suitable for fully offline deployment

 ---